 Here is an international business iconoclast for today.
-To view an archive of previous iconoclasts, please click on the “Daily Iconocast” tab on my site.
+To view an archive of previous iconoclasts, please click on the “Weekly Iconocast” tab on my site.
 Enjoy! -Michael

 Hello!
 I have very pleased to announce the publication of Marketing Management: 4th Edition with the help of Springer Publishing.
 I would like to give a special thank-you to Masaaki Kotabe, Demetris Vrontis, and Riad Shams for their collaboration.